qua-platform/quam-builder/quam_builder/architecture/quantum_dots/README.md

     voltage_seq = my_gate_set.new_sequence()
   ```

-or, if using the `VirtualGateSet`,
+- Or, if using the `VirtualGateSet`,

   ```python
   with program() as complex_control: